rodrigogama/rodrigogama/README.md

 </div>

 Welcome to my profile!
 I'm a Frontend Engineer who loves coding and learning new things.
-Currently I'm working at [ADDI](https://co.addi.com/), a technology company powering and enabling digital commerce across Latin America.
-Thanks for visiting and feel free to [connect](https://www.linkedin.com/in/rodrigo-gama-baptista/)!
+Currently I'm working at [Personio](https://www.personio.com/), one of the fastest-growing HR software providers for small and midsize companies in Europe.
+Thanks for visiting and feel free to [connect](https://www.linkedin.com/in/rodrigogamadev/)!

 <h5 align="center"><em>If you never did, you should.
 These things are and fun is good! 🎩</em></h5>